 The access charge varies between three zones: Major Districts (pre 1999), Minor Districts (pre 1999), and Minor Districts (post 1999).
-Non-residential customers face a volumetric charge as well as an access fee.
+Non-residential customers face a volumetric charge as well as an access fee and their tariffs are subject to the application of a discharge factor.

-7.3 Recycled Water
+7.4 Recycled Water